-But in the first-leg clash in Milan, Gabi failed to even make it onto the pitch as he was forced to watch on from the bench as his older brother inspired Inter to a 3-1 win; setting up both Wesley Sneijder and Maicon either side of half-time before slamming home their third.
+But in the first-leg clash in Milan, Gabi failed to even make it onto the pitch and was forced to watch on from the bench as his older brother inspired Inter to a 3-1 win; setting up both Wesley Sneijder and Maicon either side of half-time before slamming home their third himself.

-Barca needed to do something extra-special to even think about making a comeback at the Nou Camp a week later, and they’d be doing so captain Carles Puyol, who was suspended for the second-leg after his booking at the Giuseppe Meazza.
+Barca needed to do something extra-special to even think about making a comeback at the Nou Camp a week later, and they’d be doing so without captain Carles Puyol, who was suspended for the second-leg after his booking at the San Siro.

 The gap left in Barca’s back-line was inevitably filled by Gabi, who was poised to face his brother on the pitch once again.

 A place in the European Cup final was at stake.

 History will remember this last step before the promise land of the Champions League final as ‘Mourinho’s semi-final’.

 It was the ultimate-defensive display, with Inter determined to protect their fragile advantage against the might of Barcelona’s attack.

 Tensions heightened when Mourinho’s midfield-chief Thiago Motta was sent off after just half an hour for clashing with Sergio Busquets, and intensified when Gerard Pigue finally broke through the defensive-line in the second-half and netted for Barca.